How to Respond to Negative Reviews Online

-However, taking it personally isn’t the best way to deal with negative reviews.
-Getting upset or angry isn’t going to solve your problem.
-Not only do you have a dissatisfied customer, you have one who has publicly put their bad experience about your company online for the whole world to see.
+However, it’s important to learn how to respond to negative reviews — taking it personally isn’t the best way to deal with them, and getting upset or angry isn’t going to solve your problem.
+Not only do you have a dissatisfied customer, but you also have one who has publicly put their bad experience with your company online for the whole world to see.

-The 7 Steps to Take to Deal with Negative Reviews
+The 7 Steps to Respond to Negative Reviews

-Here are some tips on how to deal with negative online reviews and hopefully turn an unhappy customer into a someone who might even be willing to go back online and change their bad review into a good one.
+Here are some tips on how to respond to negative online reviews and hopefully turn an unhappy customer into someone who might even be willing to go back online and change their bad review into a good one.